 “Gloomy Sunday” which is also known as the “Hungarian Suicide Song” was written in 1933 and according to legend, caused several (possibly up to 200) people to commit suicide.
 But how much of this is fact and how much is fiction?

 “Gloomy Sunday” was originally composed by a Hungarian pianist named Rezso Seress.
-The original lyrics to this song were titled Vége a világnak (The world is ending) and were about despair and war, and ended in a quiet prayer about sin.
+The original lyrics for this song were titled Vége a világnak (The world is ending) and were about despair and war, and ended in a quiet prayer about sin.

 Later on, poet László Jávor created his own lyrics for the song which he titled Szomorú vasárnap (Sad Sunday).
 These lyrics were much more popular than the other lyrics.
 This set of lyrics is about someone wanting to commit suicide after learning their lover has died.
 This version of the song was recorded by Pál Kalmár in 1935.